Mayden-Academy/2019-top-cat/ref/app-architecture.md

 # App Architecture

+The Top Cat App will use an Entity/Hydrator design pattern to pull data from a datbase and create an array of objects of the same class

 #### Index.php
 - Instantiate DB connection object
 - Pulls breed list (as array of strings) from DB using DB connection object
 - If breed selection given:
     - Give CatHydrator the DB connection object and return the list of CatEntity objects
 - Add main HTML for Top Cat page
 - Translate breed list to HTML inline
 - Translate Cats to HTML inline